joeapodaca/School_District_Analysis/README.md

 ### Summary
 The ninth grades scores are helping the overall passing percentage by a huge amount.
 The overall passing percenatge drops from 91% to 65% when ninth grade is removed.
 The spending per student shows that spending more money per student does not increase the overall passing percentage.
-The overall passing percantege acutally goes down as per studnet spending increases.
+The overall passing percantege acutally goes down as per student spending increases.
 The school size seems make a big difference with the large schools having the lowest overall passing percentage.
 The charter schools perform the best with an overall passing of 90% compared to the district with only 54%.